joyent/triton-kbmapi/README.md

     make all

-### Using Yubikeys from COAL
+### Using YubiKeys from COAL

-In order to be able to use a Yubikey from COAL the following properties need to be added to the `.vmx` file of the VM we want to use it:
+In order to be able to use a YubiKey from COAL the following properties need to be added to the `.vmx` file of the VM we want to use it:

 ```